Please note that selected forms will open in a separate and secured Dulwich College International website.

 Once all application documents have been received, the Admission Committee will review the student's application materials and inform parents about the admission decision.
 As Dulwich College Seoul is a selective school, not all students who apply will be offered a place.
 The selection process will take into account academics as well as their ability to fit into the school socially and emotionally.

 Special arrangements can be made for the entrance assessments to be administered at the candidate's current school.
 If a candidate cannot be interviewed, a provisional place may be offered, which can be withdrawn if the College later determines it cannot support the child's needs or there is a concern raised that was not previously known.
+Under extenuating circumstances, assessments may be conducted online and via teleconferencing.

 At Dulwich College Seoul, we appreciate the cultural diversity that non-native English speakers bring to our school and we are able to support a percentage of students who are non-native English speakers.
 Applicants who speak languages other than English should be able to demonstrate age-appropriate academic proficiency in their native tongue.
-Our admissions team may request that students be assessed on their ability to handle the academic challenges of English before an admissions decision is made.
+Our Admissions team may request that students be assessed on their ability to handle the academic challenges of English before an admissions decision is made.

 We only enrol students whom we know we can support.
 We enrol students with learning challenges when the information available indicates that the student’s learning needs can be met by the services we provide.